-Note: Recirculated air may turn off automatically, or prevent you from switching on in all air flow modes except MAX A/C to reduce the risk of fogging.
-Recirculation may also turn on and off automatically in various air distribution control combinations to improve heating or cooling efficiency.
+Note: Recirculated air may automatically turn off or prevent you from switching on in all air flow modes except MAX A/C to reduce the risk of fogging.
+Recirculation may also automatically turn on and off in various air distribution control combinations to improve heating or cooling efficiency.